relentless/DigitRecogniserDojo/README.md

 Python base solution and example code added May 2014 by Alex Garland.
 These should work in anything >= Python 2.7, on Windows or Linux.

-For more information on Python syntax, check out [docs.python.org](https://docs.python.org/)